h3h/jellyfish/README.md

 ## A Complementary Framework

 Jellyfish doesn't replace other JS frameworks like jQuery or YUI&mdash;it runs right alongside them and complements their functionality with page-level abilities.
 Jellyfish is most at home with jQuery, but can perform simple duties without any library present.
-In the future, Jellyfish may be extended to work directly with other JS frameworks.

 ## Dive In with an Example